drm317/AspNetCQRSRedisReference/README.md

 The CQRSlite framework is used to provide a basic CQRS infrastructure.
 Order creation events are written to an in-memory event store by the command service.
 An event handler publishes these events and an entry is cached in the Redis read data store for the query service.

-Start the Redis service.
-It can be installed as a service on Windows systems.
-It can be started manually or as a service on *Nix systems
+1. Start the Redis service.
+It can be installed as a service on Windows and `*Nix systems or started manually.

 ```bash
 redis-server /usr/local/etc/redis.conf
 ```

+Redis will report that the server is initallised and that it is ready to start accepting connections.

+2. Start the Command and Query services in your IDE.

+The Query service is configured to run on port 4999.
+The Command service runs on port 5000.